 Some people see their gender condition as a medical problem and are often happy to be referred to as ‘patients’.
 Other people do not see being trans, or transsexual, or transgender, or genderqueer, etc as a medical condition and so do not like the term ‘patient’.
 Similarly, some people prefer transsexual, some hate it.

-Generally we refer to people who see us as patients (from the latin ‘one who suffers’) or clients.
+Generally we refer to people who see us as patients or clients.
 In addition, as we deal with a great many busy clinicians we often use clinical shorthand and diagnoses to improve treatment efficiency.
 This is not intended to dismiss the lived experience of the people who come to our clinic, but rather to enable fast, effective treatment.